chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 `optional` is a unique ownership because it's literally holding the object inside of it.
 However, an `optional` is copyable if the object inside is copyable, for instance.
 So it doesn't have quite the same semantics.
-And it doesn't require a heap allocation, the way unique pointer does because it's storing the memory in place.
+And it doesn't require a heap allocation, the way `unique_ptr` does because it's storing the memory in place.
 So if you have an `optional` on the stack, the object inside is also right there on the stack.
 That's good or bad, depending what you want.
 If you're worried about your object sizes, not so good.
 If